Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/reddit-project-notes/README.md

 mongoose.set('debug', true)
 ```

-Note the `redditclone` is the name of the data base.
-This can be
-any name you like.
+Note the `redditclone` is the name of the database.
+This can be any name you like.

 The last line turns on mongoose debugging.
-Use this good for testing.
+Use this for testing.